First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 Can I drive around the islands?

 Yes, you can rent a car and drive around each island.
 Each island has its own road network, but be aware that traffic can be heavy in more populated areas.
-Like Honolulu during rush hour, for example.
+For example, Honolulu during rush hour.

 Do I need a rental car in Hawaii?

 Probably.
 Renting a car provides flexibility and convenience, especially if you plan to explore beyond the resort areas.
-However, public transportation options such as buses and shuttles are available on the main islands, and ridesharing services like Uber and Lyft operate in some areas.
+However, public transportation options such as buses and shuttles are available on the main islands.
+Rideshare services like Uber and Lyft are a great option within the Honolulu area, but are far more limited outside the city.

 Discount Hawaii Car Rental